|

 enjoyed my first karaoke outing and also met another former teacher of

+mine, Amano-sensei, who taught me an important lesson in pachinko.
 On my last day in Tenri, a visit that Masako had just faintly hinted

 might be possible to be arranged, actually took place: a visit to the